 In the words of one of the directories, Carlos de los Santos has been praised by clients for: “apart from his technical knowledge, he has a lot of experience and is practical” noting that “he will see beyond the purely legal considerations and is realistic” and highlighting that “he avoids unnecessary reviews and explaining solutions which aren’t viable”.

-He is a member of the Madrid Bar Association, the Arbitration Committee of the International Bar Association, and is Secretary General of the International Law Association (Spanish branch).
+He is a member of the Madrid Bar Association, as well as various international institutions and associations, such as the Arbitration Committee of the International Bar Association, the Advisory Board of the Journal of Commercial Arbitration and Investment of the International Centre for Arbitration, Mediation and Negotiation (CIAMEN), and is Secretary General of the International Law Association (Spanish branch).

 He is currently the President of the Spanish Arbitration Club (CEA).